MonashProteomics/MaSpeQC/README.md

 - Delete the folder MaSpeQC.

+## Copyright Information

+MaSpeQC - Quality control software for LC-MS/MS instrumentation

+Copyright (C) 2018-2025  Simon Caven
+Copyright (C) 2020-2025  Monash University
+Copyright (C) 2022-2025  University of Applied Sciences Mittweida

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+A copy of the GNU Affero General Public License can be found from the link at the top of this page.

 ## Help and Support
 - Consult the __User Guides__ from the navigation menu for UI and common use cases.
 	- https://youtu.be/_4T2WQHC5SY (Configuration)